Emerich Place is a multi-functional, mixed-use space in the heart of the Cambria City Historic District.

 In June 2021, a mural of St. Anthony of Padua, modeled from the window at Saint Brigid’s Roman Catholic Church (now the worship site of Our Lady of the Alleghenies in Lilly), was created on Emerich Place at the far end of the Piazza Maria.
 St. Anthony is the patron of our company.
 Our company’s namesake has a deep devotion to this saint and worshipped with her family under the light of the St. Anthony window for years.

 Also in June of 2021, we were honored to receive the centerpiece for the Piazza Maria from Resurrection Roman Catholic Parish, a century old cast bronze statue of the Blessed Virgin Mary that was once on the façade of the former Immaculate Conception Roman Catholic Parish.
-We will be restoring the statue and creating a beautiful and meaningful space around this historic spiritual treasure.
+The statue was restored in the Fall of 2021, sanded and painted with a weather protecting bronze and gold coating.

 The placement of the statue was done with purpose and intention.
 It is placed in direct line to all of the former and current churches in the neighborhood.
 It is the geographic center of Cambria City and forms a star connecting the buildings to the Blessed Virgin.